MohammadRZNasa203/Data_Visualization/README.md

 #California Housing Data Analysis

+⚠️ IMPORTANT: Viewing Instructions
+This notebook contains interactive visualizations (PIE, LINE, BAR charts using Plotly, Bokeh, and Altair) that WILL NOT DISPLAY in GitHub's static preview.
 Project Overview:

 -This Jupyter Notebook performs exploratory data analysis and visualization on the California Housing dataset.
 The project demonstrates data loading, preprocessing, exploratory analysis, and visualization techniques using various Python libraries.